Clinacuity/CliniDeID/README.md

 CliniDeID automatically de-identifies clinical notes and structured data according to the [HIPAA Safe Harbor method](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#standard).
 It accurately finds identifiers and tags or replaces them with realistic surrogates for better anonymity.
 It improves access to richer, more detailed, and more accurate clinical data for clinical researchers.
 It eases research data sharing, and helps healthcare organizations protect patient data confidentiality.
 ### Features
 * Clinical text de-identification: Uses advanced artificial intelligence algorithms to accurately identify all mentions of identifiers (PII) in unstructured clinical text notes and replaces them with realistic surrogates (PII resynthesis) or tags, as desired.
 Does not rely on any known identifiers but can use known identifiers to double-check the PII identification if available.
-Generalizes well to all common types of clinical notes.
+Generalizes well to most common types of clinical notes.
 * Structured data de-identification, integrated with unstructured text de-identification for consistent de-identification throughout the patient record (in CliniDeiD-Complete).
 Currently compatible with standard data models: [OMOP CDM v5.3 and v6](https://ohdsi.github.io/CommonDataModel/))
 * Replacement of identified PII with realistic surrogates and consistently across the whole patient record (PII resynthesis), or with tags (generic or PII categories).
-* Highly accurate identification of PII (as demonstrated in several peer-reviewed evaluations and comparisons available at the bottom of this page)
+* Highly accurate identification of PII (as demonstrated in several peer-reviewed evaluations and comparisons; see related publications below)
 * Multiple input and output data formats: plain text, HL7 CDA , relational databases (PostgreSQL , MySQL, DB2, etc.)

 This version of CliniDeID was built to be used on-premises and includes a user-friendly graphical user interface and can also be run from the command line (details below).